Gastronomica

 Gastronomica: The Journal of Food and Culture is a peer-reviewed interdisciplinary academic journal with a focus on food.
 It is published by the University of California Press.
-It was founded by Darra Goldstein in 2001.
+It was founded by Darra Goldstein in 2001; she remained until after the publication of the Fall 2012 edition.
+Contributors have included chef Rick Stein, food scientist Harold McGee and food writer Alicia Ríos.

+The journal covers food history, reviews and food politics, as well as poetry and analysis.
+A 2016 profile of Goldstein in T magazine described Gastronomica as being "trendy", with an "academic bent".

 Awards

 The journal has received a number of accolades: